spazznolo/spazznolo.github.io/_posts/2022-04-30-post-regulation-2.md

 Let's explore this thought with a set of basic descriptive models.
 First, we'll regress a team's regulation point percentage on their overtime point percentage, then we'll regress two characteristics (one team and one game) on the outcome of individual games which ended in overtime.
 Specifically, the predictors will be: a team's xGF% throughout their season and game.
 </p>
 <p>
-Comparing regulation points percentage to overtime points percentage (there's nothing there):
+Comparing regulation points percentage to overtime points percentage:
 </p>
 <p>
 <div style="text-align: center">